How we moved to Italy

 Italian medical system

-The Italian medical system is free for Italian citizens.
+For Italian citizens the cost of the medical system is paid with taxes they pay where they work.
 But for non EU citizens it is not free but fee based.
 This fee gets you a Medico di Base or primary care doctor who handles your everyday medical needs like prescriptions and tests – free visits.
 Prescriptions can be free or a small amount usually under €5.
 Hospital stays and procedures are free.
 Basic tests have a small co-pay.
 It is hard to manage here without enrolling in the public system.

 You must have your Permesso di Sogiorno and Rezidenza to sign up.
 You sign up at the beginning of the year at the Azienda Sanitaria Locale (ASL).
 You have to pay your money via an F24 at your bank.
 You will then get your medical cards in the mail.
 If you sign up in mid-year you will still pay the full annual amount.
 If you are unlucky, as we are, your permesso will expire sometime in the middle of the year so you can only get the card until the expiration date.
 This means you have to return when you get your new Permesso to get the rest of your year coverage.
 It seems every year our Permessi expire so we take the ever-important receipt from the Poste back in and they extend it for us.